cburaksari/db-Admin/README.md

 ```

 ### Things to do
-When the user adds a new table from the interface, a table with this name is created in the database.
+- When the user adds a new table from the interface, a table with this name is created in the database.
 The same actions will be provided
 when the table is updated and deleted.
+- In the adding new column section datatype part will be a selection.